paganswrath/Chip8-PlayDate/README.md

 # Chip8Pd
 A Chip 8 Emulator for the Playdate

-* This is Still Very in Development
+* This is Still Very in Development.
-* It only Works on The Simulator Right Now.

-To Load a Rom Go to Games Data Folder and Name the Rom "Rom.bin".
+* Most Games Do not Work.
+* 5 Games are Preloaded.
+* You Cannot Add More At The Moment.
+* No Roms Needed.